 - Purchase homeowner’s insurance.

-- Receive your loan.
-Sign the documents to accept your loan.
+- Sign the documents to accept your loan and send your closing funds.
 The funds are then transferred to an escrow company to distribute upon closing.

 There are several things to consider when you’re selling your current home and preparing to buy another.
-However, once you’ve established the best plan for you and your budget, you’ll be able to balance things and enjoy your next new home!
+Once you’ve established the best plan for you and your budget, you’ll be able to balance things and enjoy your next new home!

 There are many long-term financial gains to being a homeowner and equity in your home is one of them.
 Here’s how you’ll be able to access your equity, once you have some.

 Home equity is the value of ownership built up in a home or property that represents the current market value of the house less any remaining mortgage payments.
 This value is built up over time as the property owner pays off the mortgage and the market value of the property appreciates.
 The value of your home less the amount owed on your home can be available for homeowners to borrow as a loan or line of credit.

 Home Equity Loans and Home Equity Lines of Credit (HELOC)

 Once you build equity in your home by paying down the amount owed, by the home value rising or most likely, by a combination of the two, you will have equity in your home.
 Home equity loans and home equity lines of credit (HELOC) allow you to use the equity in your home as collateral to borrow cash.